Understanding Power of Attorney for Property Sales

 To learn how to sell your parents’ house in Baltimore, MD, with power of attorney, you must know how the legal and real estate systems work.
 With a power of attorney, you have the legal right to make decisions about your parents’ property on their behalf.

 In Maryland, this document must be signed correctly according to state law, which usually means getting it notarized and sometimes even getting witness signatures.
-It is suggested that you talk to a real estate lawyer before putting the house on the market to make sure you are following all the rules set by the law.
+It is suggested that you talk to a real estate lawyer before putting the house on the market to ensure you follow all the rules set by the law.

-Working with a real estate agent who knows the Baltimore housing market can also speed up the process and help you get the best price for your parents’ house.
+Working with a realtor who knows the Baltimore housing market can also speed up the process and help you get the best price for your parents’ house.

 Maryland Laws Governing Property Sales and Power of Attorney

-In Maryland, certain legal rules must be followed to ensure that selling a house with a power of attorney is legal and binding.
-The person acting as the agent, or attorney-in-fact, must be given clear permission in the power of attorney document to do things like buy and sell homes for their parents.
+In Maryland, specific legal rules must be followed to ensure that selling a house with a power of attorney is legally binding.
+The person acting as the agent, or attorney-in-fact, must be given clear permission in the power of attorney document to buy and sell homes for their parents.

 This legal document should follow the Maryland General and Limited Power of Attorney Act, which requires the principal to sign and have the document notarized.
 Also, if you want to sell your parents’ house in Baltimore, you need to make sure that the power of attorney is recorded with the county clerk’s office where the house is located.

-The agent has to do what’s best for their parents and ensure that the whole process is open and honest.
+The agent must do what’s best for their parents and ensure the process is open and honest.
 Before making a sale, it’s also important to know the local zoning laws and whether there are any liens on the property.

 Hiring an experienced real estate lawyer can help you deal with these complicated rules and avoid any legal problems that might come up during the sale process.